4d/ios-QMobileUI/README.md

 - graphical views ie. the navigation, list, details and action forms
   - code to bind data to views
   - code to send actions and retry according to network status
-- services that the mobile application needs. (see `Application`
+- services that the mobile application needs.

 ## How it workds